 - The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
 There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The Net Asset Value per share of the Company is currently calculated on the relevant Dealing Day at 12:00pm, using, where possible, the valuation of the Company's assets valued at 12:00pm in the respective markets (or as close as possible to 12:00pm should such market be closed at 12:00pm) on each Dealing Day. - 24.2 The ACD may at any time during a Business Day carry out an additional valuation at its discretion, agreed with the Depositary.
+The Net Asset Value per share of the Company is currently calculated on the relevant Dealing Day at 12:00 noon, using, where possible, the valuation of the Company's assets valued at 12:00 noon in the respective markets (or as close as possible to 12:00 noon should such market be closed at 12:00 noon) on each Dealing Day. - 24.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so.